What is a Transaction Log?

 Overall, the table does not grow due to this activity, but the transaction log grows significantly.
 When we repeat the query in Listing 3 after running the DML statement from Listing 4, we see how much the transaction log has grown:

 The transaction log grew from 4MB to 40MB due to this activity even though the data file was not changed in size.
 This shows us clearly that the transaction log size has little to do with the data size.
 The impact on the size is from the activity (DML) happening on the database.

-In Full recovery mode, a log backup will truncate the transaction log portions that are no longer needed for recovery.
+In Full recovery mode, a SQL Server log backup will truncate the transaction log portions that are no longer needed for recovery.
 The log truncation deletes inactive virtual log files.
 This way, it clears space in transaction logs for reuse.